Federated Trusted Research Environment Case Studies

 OUTCOMES

-Federated data discovery, querrying and analyse across multiple countries
+Federated data discovery, querying and analysis across multiple countries

 Secure TRE enabling analysis of sensitive patient-level data without moving data across borders, ensuring strict privacy controls and compliance with national regulations.